kristofen/my-social-app/README.md

 You can log in via Facebook, Google or simple email.

-Backend storage is done via AWs S3.
+Backend storage is done via AWS S3.